Geographic Spines in the 2020 Census Disclosure Avoidance System: Differential Privacy

-For this reason, in the context of the TDA, two databases are said to be neighbors if one database can be derived from the other by adding one record to a given state and then removing one record from that same state, such that both databases also satisfy the group quarters invariant constraints.
-To emphasize this definition of neighbors in the presence of invariant constraints in our privacy definitions below, we will define the set of pairs of neighboring databases as $\{x, x^\prime \in \mathcal{U} \mid d_{\mathcal{H}}(x, x^\prime) = 2 \},$ where $\mathcal{U}$ is a given universal set of databases.
-For example, this notation is a generalization of the definition of bounded neighbors, which used $\mathcal{U}=\dat^{\boldsymbol{d}}.$ In the results throughout this paper that use these privacy definitions, we will denote the set of databases that satisfy these group quarter invariant constraints as $\mathcal{G}$ and the set of databases with $\boldsymbol{d}_i$ records in each state $i$ as $\dat^{\boldsymbol{d}}.$ Using this notation, the definition of neighbors used by the TDA can be written as, $\{x, x^\prime \in \dat^{\boldsymbol{d}} \cap \mathcal{G} \mid d_{\mathcal{H}}(x, x^\prime) = 2 \}.$
+For this reason, in the context of the DAS, two databases are said to be neighbors if one database can be derived from the other by adding one record to a given state and then removing one record from that same state, such that both databases also satisfy the group quarters invariant constraints and the imputation and edit constraints of the input database of the DAS.
+To emphasize this definition of neighbors in the presence of invariant constraints in our privacy definitions below, we define the set of pairs of neighboring databases as $\{x, x^\prime \in \mathcal{U} \mid d_{\mathcal{H}}(x, x^\prime) = 2 \},$ where $\mathcal{U}$ is a given universal set of databases.
+For example, this notation is a generalization of the definition of bounded neighbors, which used $\mathcal{U}=\dat^{d}.$ In the results throughout this paper that use these privacy definitions, we denote the set of databases that satisfy these group quarter invariant constraints as well as the imputation and edit constraints of the confidential input data as $\mathcal{G}$ and the set of databases with $\boldsymbol{d}[i]$ records in each state $i$ as $\dat^{\boldsymbol{d}}.$ Using this notation, the definition of neighbors used by the DAS can be written as, $\{x, x^\prime \in \dat^{\boldsymbol{d}} \cap \mathcal{G} \mid d_{\mathcal{H}}(x, x^\prime) = 2 \}.$